 Sales managers are the most important people on your sales team

-They’re responsible for hiring the right people, making accurate sales forecasts, coaching middle performers to close more deals, and leading their teams to higher performance.
+They’re responsible for hiring the right people, producing sales results, making accurate sales forecasts, coaching middle performers to close more deals, and leading their teams to greater performance.

 They directly impact your company’s ability to increase revenue and post consistent profits.

-As markets become more competitive and sales cycles lengthen, having skilled, effective sales managers is more important than ever before.
+As markets become more competitive and sales cycles lengthen, having skilled, effective sales managers are more important than ever before.

 Though your managers are experienced, you've noticed that they aren't effective sales coaches